dsabre/contact-server/README.md

 // the contact server url to call, change it to match your requirements const sendMessageUrl = 'http://localhost:3000/send-message';

-// name and message to send via Telegram, usually this will be passed via form const name    = 'Jhon Doe';
+// message to send via Telegram, usually this will be passed via form const message = 'Hello!!';
-const message = 'Hello!!';

 // set here any extra data you want to send on Telegram message, here is an example of what I used for my personal site const extraData = {
+    Name: 'Jhon Doe',
-    locale: 'en',
+    Locale: 'en',
-    theme:  'dark'
+    Theme:  'dark'
 };

 // Axios example, but you can use what you want: axios.post(sendMessageUrl, {
-    name:            name.trim(),
     message:         message.trim(),
     grecaptchaToken: 'TOKEN RETURNED FROM A GOOGLE RECAPTCHA CHALLENGE',
     siteKey:         'YOUR ENCODED SITE KEY',